jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 complete.
 This is a property that (most) GPLs have but may not be necessary for DSLs.
 In general, it is true that DSLs are not, and incorporating it as part of the language is unneeded.
-It will introduce unnecessary complexities in the language which is exactly what DSLs try to avoid.
+It will introduce unnecessary complexities in the language which is exactly what DSLs are trying to avoid.
 In my opinion, the fight to tame recursion will never be won - if it gains turing completeness, the ability to reason will be lost.

 In the future:

-* a similar approach for this report can be taken but with generalised unfolds to derive and structure operational semantics.
+* a similar approach to this report can be taken but with generalised unfolds to derive and structure operational semantics.
-* an analysis into different representations of initial f-algebras.
+* an analysis into different representations of initial f-algebras as datatypes in programming.
 * an investigation into how extensive and successful category theory is as a model for functional programs.